- Swearer Center Staff

 Joined Swearer Center Staff in

-Dr. Mathew Johnson is the Executive Director of the Howard R. Swearer Center for Public Service, and Associate Dean of the College for Engaged Scholarship, at Brown University.
-He holds a Ph.D. and M.A. in Sociology from Brandeis University.
+Mathew Johnson is the Executive Director of the Howard R. Swearer Center for Public Service and Associate Dean of the College for Engaged Scholarship at Brown University.
+Since being named executive director in 2016, Mathew has been responsible for a period of transformative change at the Swearer Center, which connects students, faculty and community leaders, and provides national and international leadership in the field of community engagement and engaged scholarship.